 Methodological limitations can be assessed in terms of nature of ESG information (quantification of qualitative data), ESG coverage (some data are not available for certain issuers) and homogeneity of ESG data (methodological differences).

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

 The binding elements of the investment strategy are: